D Chiro Inositol for Fat Loss & Testosterone

 By Robert Schinetsky

 Testosterone is the male sex hormone that makes a man feel like a real man.
-It peaks in 30s and slowly starts to decline with each passing year.
+It peaks in the 30s and slowly starts to decline with each passing year.
 Testosterone impacts libido, vitality, reproduction, and aggression, but that just begins to scratch the surface.
 It also affects mood, cognition, bone density, muscle mass, body fat percentage, and cardiometabolic health.
+Finding natural ways to increase testosterone can help maintain these benefits.

 With healthy testosterone levels, you feel energized, motivated, and ready to tackle whatever life throws at you.
 On the other hand, low testosterone levels are known to come with a host of potential downsides (some of the life-threatening), including[1,2,3]: